Last Updated on January 2, 2022

-Winner: As both of them provide integration over numerous platforms, it is hard to pick a winner in this segment.
+Winner: As both provide integration over numerous platforms, it is hard to pick a winner in this segment.

 GetResponse offers a live chat feature that helps solve customer queries in the shortest time (in most cases, it is less than 5 minutes).

-The “GetResponse University” tutorials and FAQs are good enough for the users to help themselves with any minor issues.
+The “GetResponse University” tutorials and FAQs are good enough for the users to help with minor issues.